By Melissa Hartwig Urban

 Whole30 Dining in Salt Lake City

 This breakfast joint does a la carte options and serves up my favorite breakfast salad.
-The sausage and bacon aren’t compliant, but their chicken salad is compliant (they make their own mayo!) and you can do eggs, hash, salad, and avocado with the homemade sherry vinaigrette for a light, fresh brunch.
+The sausage and bacon aren’t compatible, but their chicken salad is compatible (they make their own mayo!) and you can do eggs, hash, salad, and avocado with the homemade sherry vinaigrette for a light, fresh brunch.

 Roots Café (Millcreek)